wimpykatana/wimkme/content/blog/react-hooks/index.md

 React Hooks were introduced in React 16.8, transforming how developers build components and manage state in functional components.
 This article will explain key React Hooks `useState`, `useEffect`, `useContext`, `useRef`, `useReducer`, `useMemo`, `useCallback`, `useLayoutEffect` and also custom hooks with examples of how to use them in your projects.

 # useState: Managing Local Component State
+**What is it?**
+`useState` is a React Hook that allows you to add state to functional components.
+It returns an array with two elements: the current state value and a function to update it.

 **Why Use It?**
 `useState` is used to add local state to functional components.
 It replaces the need for `this.state` in class-based components and provides a cleaner, more intuitive API.